 People on the coast are very friendly, but as you go west, they can get more a and more hostile.
 I wouldn't advice to go alone specially if you are not used to deal with these kind of situations.
 If you are an experienced traveler, just do aso you always did, be respectful.

-Since Papua New Guinea is called 'The Land of the unexpeccted' I think is wise to go there 'expecting everything', because believe me, anything can happen there; that way you will always be one step ahead and won't let them take advantage of you. about 6 years ago
+Since Papua New Guinea is called 'The Land of the unexpeccted' I think is wise to go there 'expecting everything', because believe me, anything can happen there; that way you will always be one step ahead and won't let them take advantage of you. over 7 years ago

 I realise this is over 3 years old but for anyone thinking of doing West Papua solo I would check out the current situation with the Free West Papua movement.